kearutherford/BerkeleyForestsAnalytics/README.md

 ## Ecological Divisions and Provinces <a name="div-prov"></a>

-The US Forest Service developed the National Hierarchical Framework of Ecological Units, which has five nested levels: domains, divisions, provinces, sections, and subsections.
-The framework was initially deployed in 2007 and updated in 2025.
-The NSVB framework was developed based on the 2007 version.
-The maximum SDI in the `StandDensity()` function uses the updated 2025 version.
-It is important to recognize that although both versions internally exhibit the intended nesting pattern, there is not perfect nesting between the different versions.
+The US Forest Service developed the National Hierarchical Framework of Ecological Units, which consists of five nested levels: domains, divisions, provinces, sections, and subsections.
+The framework was initially implemented in 2007 and updated in 2025.
+The NSVB framework was developed using the 2007 version, whereas the maximum SDI values used in `StandDensity()` are based on the updated 2025 version.
+The spatial boundaries and naming conventions of ecological units do not align perfectly between the 2007 and 2025 versions.

 The NSVB framework uses Ecological Divisions.
 Divisions are further broken down into provinces.
 You can download the zipped shapefile from